 We often hear our readers ask “how does the Fedex cup work?”
-Let’s dive right into the details…
+So let’s go ahead and dive right into the details…

-All playoff events will award 50,000 total points and over $35,000,000 in prize money will be paid out – with $10 million going to first place.
-This is the highest single bonus payout in sports.
+In total, the playoff events will award 50,000 total points and over $35,000,000 in prize money will be paid out – with $10 million going to first place.
+This is the highest single bonus payout in all of sports.

-This year’s FedExCup Playoffs will kick off at New Jersey’s Liberty National Golf Course with the Barclays Tournament.
+This year’s FedExCup Playoffs will kick off at New Jersey’s Ridgewood Country Club with the Barclays Tournament.